LenaMullerFrommeyer/beyond-consistency/beyond_consistency.md

 ---

-This R markdown provides the data preparation for our forthcoming manuscript.
+This R markdown provides the data preparation and analyses for our manuscript, "Beyond consistency: Contextual dependency of language style in monologue and conversation" (Mueller-Frommeyer, Kauffeld, & Paxton, *under review*).

 To run this from scratch, you will need the following files:

 * The data is accessible in our OSF project (https://osf.io/3jx2g/).
-Please create a folder called data, with a subfolder LIWC-results, with a subfolder RQA with two sub-folders monologues and conversations in your working directory.
+  Please create a folder called `data`, with a subfolder `LIWC-results`, with a subfolder `RQA` with two sub-folders `monologues` and `conversations` in your working directory.
 Add the data from OSF to the monologue and conversation folders.
 * `./scripts/bc-libraries_and_functions.r`: Loads in necessary libraries and creates new functions for our analyses.

 **Code written by**: L. C. Mueller-Frommeyer (Technische Universitaet Braunschweig) & A. Paxton (University of Connecticut)

-**Date last modified**: 04 February 2020
+**Date last modified**: 05 February 2020